NTucksinapinunchai/moco_dmri_fmri/README.md

-# Motion Correction of Spinalcord Diffusion MRI using Deep Learning
+# Motion Correction of Spinal Cord Diffusion MRI using Deep Learning